fge2/Covid-19-Sim/README.md

 ![](unrestrained.gif)

 ## Lockdown
-Simulation where 90% population lockdown is enforced at 10% infections.
+Simulation where 90% of population is subjected to lockdown and movement is prohibited.
+Lockdown goes into effect at 10% infections.
 Both percentages are parameters that can be altered within the code.
 Lockdown appears effective in limiting infections and the virus quickly dies out.
 A majority of the population is never infected.

 ```
 python lockdown.py